Homework – one thing that most parents and children have in common – they all hate homework.

 Work out when in theory would be the best time for homework to be done in your home – given your routine and your personal circumstances.
 Now this maybe when your kids get in from school, after tea, before bedtime or even possibly first thing in the morning.

 In an ideal world children are meant to do their homework in a quiet room with a table or desk of some description and probably sit down to complete it as soon as they get in for school.
-If that works for your family and your kids, great stick with it.
+If that works for your family and your kids great stick with it.

-I am embarrassed to say it never did for mine.
+It never did for mine.
 Once home from school my kids would always insist on chill out time – even if there was nothing in the diary.
 To encourage them to do their homework in a quiet place where they could concentrate, desks were provided in their bedrooms, but the kitchen table was always the favoured option.
 (Not mine as often I would have to make them clear away their homework to set the table for dinner).

 Sometimes even the lounge carpet was littered with kids and homework, and dare I say with the telly on.
 I know, absolutely far from ideal I must admit.
 But they did their homework and it was in on time.